OpenSourceNematodeDrugbase/ONDB_DataExport/README.md

 Data Import Files for Each Specie

 Import files should be limited to six output attributes.
 Please keep query filters to a minimum.
-Every import file must include 'Gene Type'
+Every import file must include 'Gene Stable ID'

 Name: genomename_importtype_date